BSc (Hons) Software Development with Cyber Security

 Course structure

-During the first two years at Forth Valley College you will develop your practical skills in software development and cyber security.
-At university during your third and fourth year you will develop skills in advanced topics including concurrent and distributed systems, cyber security, machine learning, and web services.
+During year 3 and 4 you will develop skills in advanced topics including concurrent and distributed systems, cyber security, machine learning, and web services.
 You’ll carry out an independent project in your final year under the guidance of a project supervisor, that will give you the opportunity to develop a major piece of work from initial requirements to final delivery.

-Within Forth Valley College and the University of Stirling many staff are involved in research projects in their subject area that allow them to link directly with business and freshen their knowledge.
+Within the University of Stirling many staff are involved in research projects in their subject area that allow them to link directly with business and freshen their knowledge.
 Computing Science at Stirling is part of the Scottish Informatics and Computer Science Alliance (SICSA) Scotland-wide pooling initiative in research and knowledge exchange.

 Employers increasingly look for practical experience and extracurricular activities in addition to a good degree.
-At Forth Valley College and at the University of Stirling, you’re encouraged to take part in activities that extend and utilise your knowledge.
-There are opportunities for taking part in vendor certification of your practical skills at Forth Valley College.
-As a STEM-assured (science, technology, engineering and mathematics) college, you can participate in STEM events such as STEM club and STEM Ambassador opportunities.
-At Stirling, you are encouraged to participate in the student-led Stirling Computing Club.
+All students are encouraged to take part in activities that extend and utilise your knowledge – this includes participating in activities such as the student-led Stirling Computing Club.

 Modules